Karamea Golf Club

 After the short rain delay, we returned to the course only to find that golf wasn’t our friend this time out.
 For reasons that neither of us understood, Menekse really struggled.
 How can one day of golf be so completely different from the next?
 Or one hole to the next?
 Hell, even from one shot to the next things can change!
 Sometimes golf is a cruel game that can make you feel completely alone.
 I felt so helpless not knowing how to help.
 Her frustration and sadness weighed on me because I know the frustrations all too well myself.
 We all do.
 But it often makes us wonder why we even play this game.

-Things got a little better once we made it to Tasman, easily our favourite hole on the golf course.
+Things got a little better once we made it to Tasman, easily our favorite hole on the golf course.
 Running parallel to the dunes that border the ocean, the 526-yard par 5 eighth is the longest golf hole here.
 With the day slowly coming to an end, I hit a great tee shot safely down the right side.
 Still struggling, Menekse hit a solid tee shot, missed a couple of fairway woods, and finished the hole with a great two-putt.

 We Play Golf for Moments Like This

 We quickly put our clubs away in Lorna, our campervan and grabbed our cameras.
-Holding hands, we walked around the golf course taking pictures and enjoyed the cool evening.
+Holding hands, we walked around the golf course taking pictures and enjoying the cool evening.
 We talked about the frustrations of the game, but also about how truly lucky we are to experience this journey.
 But more than that, we enjoyed each other’s company.
 The smiles were back!

 We made our way back to the small clubhouse, sat on the moss-covered benches and watched the sunset over the ocean.
-It was then that we realized this is why we play this game; to share moments like this.
+It was then that we realized this is why we travel and play this game; to share moments like this.
 This is certainly one of the best golf courses that you’ve ever heard of.
 And definitely worth the effort to get here.
 Karamea Golf Club, well, well you.
 ‘You Make My Dreams Come True‘!
 Oh,oh!